Aruleeswarangithub/Grid-Web/README.md

 # Grid-Web

-Hey, it's your friendly dev! 🚀 Welcome to the Non-Profit Organization web page, designed to showcase our mission, values, and services in a clean and engaging manner.
+Hey, it's your friendly dev! 🚀 Welcome to the Grid web page, designed to showcase our mission, values, and services in a clean and engaging manner.
 Let's make a difference together! 🌍💖

 ## ✨ Features
 ✔ **Hero Section** – Displays the organization's mission and call-to-action buttons (Donate Now, Join Us).